developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/configreference/index.md

 -----

 ## Screen orientation

 ### AutoRotate
 Controls automatic rotation of the screen (between portrait and landscape modes) whenever the device's physical orientation changes.
-When disabled, the orientation of the display does not change when device is rotated.
+When disabled, the orientation of the display does not change when device is rotated. **This tag is not included in the default** `Config.xml` **file; it must be added manually**. **Note**: This tag is overridden by the LockOrientation tag setting (below).

 **Notes**:
-* Overridden by the LockOrientation tag setting (below)
+* Overrides rotation setting in the Android System settings panel
-* Overrides rotation setting in the Android System settings
+* If this tag is missing from `Config.xml` file, app uses Android System panel setting
-* If this tag is missing or unspecified, app uses Settings panel setting
+* If tag value is unspecified, app behaces as if auto-rotation is "off"
 * Tag not included in default `Config.xml` file; must be added manually

 **Possible Values**: